djoogway/CS554-lbs-to-kgs/DESIGN.md

 ## Nginx configuration
 - NGINX was configured to reverse proxy at http://127.0.0.1:8080 (in the instance) to a publicly available HTTP listening on port 80.
 The configuration code can be located in deploy/nginx/p1.conf.
 Additionally, it was configured to have headers that help log and regulate traffic.
 I found the headers [here](https://linuxize.com/post/nginx-reverse-proxy).

+  I configured NGINX because I wanted to figure out how reverse proxies work firsthand.
+That's about it.

 ## Systemd configuration
 - This service is provided through a service created through systemd.
 The service code can be located in deploy/systemd/p1.service.
 The configuration of this system was copied directly from the assignment document.